 - A down payment of 20% or more

 An FHA loan is a great match for a 1st time home buyer.
-This typ of loan could potentially require a smaller down payment, accept a lower credit score, and offer more leniency regarding job history.
+This type of loan could potentially allow for a small down payment and, sometimes, credit score, as well as often offer more leniency in another way as well, accept a lower credit score, and offer more leniency regarding job history.

 This type of loan is guaranteed for Veterans, by the U.S. Department of Veteran Affairs.
 All past, or current military with a certificate of eligibility from the VA, have an opportunity to apply for this type of loan, although there is a requirement for time served.